-Rio de Janeiro police arrest evangelical Mayor Crivella
+Rio de Janeiro police arrest outgoing Mayor Crivella

 The evangelical pastor turned politician is scheduled to leave office on Jan.
 1 after losing a reelection bid to his predecessor, Eduardo Paes.

 Investigations earlier this year showed Crivella had close links to Rafael Alves, a businessman who was also arrested on Tuesday.

-Alves reportedly promised government contracts in exchange for payments, police and prosecutors said.
+Investigators alleged that Alves decided which companies would be awarded contracts, and promised to give such contracts in exchange for payments.
 Alves never held an official position, but his brother was the head of the city’s tourism office and he held frequent meetings with Crivella.
-Investigators alleged that Alves was the person who decided which companies would be awarded contracts.

 Jorge Felippe, the president of Rio’s city council, will assume office while Crivella is jailed.
 Deputy Mayor Fernando MacDowell died of a heart attack in 2018.